 Skip to content

-How Much Does It Cost to Run AV Receiver?
+How Much Does It Cost to Run an AV Receiver?

 A multi-channel receiver driving a full speaker set draws a couple hundred watts — the hungriest piece of a home theater stack.
 At the US-average rate of 16.5¢/kWh, running an AV receiver costs about $5.01/month ($60.15/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.